Animesh235/AutomationFramework/README.md

 - [Maven](https://maven.apache.org/download.cgi): Install Apache Maven, which is a build automation tool primarily used for Java projects.
 Maven simplifies the build process and manages project dependencies.

 ## Test Scenarios
-Navigation Bar Tests
+Navigation Bar Tests:
-Click on navigation items and verify corresponding headers.
+- Click on navigation items and verify corresponding headers.
-Toggle dark mode and verify changes.
+- Toggle dark mode and verify changes.
-Search for a keyword and verify search results.
+- Search for a keyword and verify search results.